The Tommy Steele Story: Critical

+Legacy

+The success of the film led to a boom in low budget British film musicals such as The Duke Wore Jeans (with Steele), Six-Five Special and The Golden Disc.

 Soundtrack

 The Tommy Steele Story is the first soundtrack album and the second album release by Tommy Steele, issued as a 10-inch LP by Decca in May 1957.
 The album's twelve songs were composed quickly by Lionel Bart and Mike Pratt, with Steele co-writing all but one.
 The soundtrack features a broader range of genres than Steele's previous releases, with Bart having convinced Norman Hudis that "they couldn't all be rock and roll songs if they were doing [Tommy's] story.
 He's a cockney kid, he's been in the merchant navy, so let's have some cockney songs, and let's have some calypso."

 The soundtrack album was the first UK number one album by a British act.
 Its two singles, "Butterfingers" and the double A-side "Water, Water" / "A Handful of Songs", were both top-ten hits on the UK Singles Chart.
 In 1958, "A Handful of Songs" received the Ivor Novello Award for Most Outstanding Song of the Year, Musically and Lyrically.
 Tim Rice has described the song as "a lovely composition, a show song disguised as a pop song and it showed the way both of them were heading."